azelezniak/vfd_wiki/Vfd_users_guide.md

 At times it may be necessary to install and make use of VFd without the usual distribution and virtual environment management components.
-This guide provides a way to hack together such a system and describes what is required to
+This guide provides a way to hack[2] together such a system and describes what is required to

 * Create the Virtual Functions associated with a Physical Function